-The question is, will state minimum insurance coverage be enough if you cause a car accident?
+The question is, are state minimum insurance coverage enough if you cause a car accident?
 The answer depends on how bad the accident is.
-If you cause an accident with a mini-van that sends five people to the hospital with serious injuries, the medical bills may exceed $50,000 pretty quickly.
+If you cause an accident that sends five people to the hospital, the medical bills can exceed $50,000 pretty quickly.

-This is why insurance agents tend to recommend significantly higher coverage than the minimum car insurance required by most states.
-Employers also should pay attention to their employees' auto insurance coverage if they have employees who drive personal vehicles as part of their job.
+This is why insurance agents recommend higher coverage than the minimum car insurance required by most states.
+Employers should also set minimums for their employees' auto insurance coverage if those employees drive personal vehicles for business purposes.

 Company liability for employee auto accidents

 If your business owns any vehicles used for the business, then getting business vehicle insurance is a no-brainer.
-This insurance coverage will probably be pretty robust, often around $1 million, especially if the company operates a fleet of vehicles.
+This insurance coverage will probably be pretty robust, often around $1 million per incident, especially if the company operates a fleet of vehicles.

-But what about organizations with employees who operate personal vehicles to visit clients, to make sales calls, to travel between job sites or offices, to run errands, or to make deliveries?
-These organizations often have exposure to liability for employee-cause accidents.
+But what about organizations with employees who operate personal vehicles to visit clients, make sales calls, travel between job sites or offices, run errands, or make deliveries?
+These organizations can face unexpected liability for employee-caused accidents.

-This liability can arise when an employee causes an accident while doing their job, and their personal auto insurance coverage is insufficient to cover the bodily injury expenses or property damage.
-In that case the victim's insurance company will sue the employer in order to recover the balance of those costs.
+This liability arises when an employee causes an accident while doing their job, and their personal auto insurance coverage is insufficient to cover the bodily injury expenses or property damage.
+In that case the victim's insurance company will sue the employer to recover the balance of those costs.

-To protect your business, it is necessary to require employees to carry auto insurance sufficient to prevent company liability for an employee-caused accident.
+To protect your business, it is necessary to require employees to maintain auto insurance sufficient to fully cover an employee-caused accident.

 How much car insurance should employees carry on personal vehicles?

 The bottom line is, do not rely on state minimum insurance coverage for yourself or for your employees.
 Your company should maintain a policy that requires all employees to carry significantly higher coverage.
-We recommend that they carry a 250/500/100 policy to fully protect both themselves and the company.
+We recommend a 250/500/100 policy to fully protect both workers and employers.

-The bare minimum is a 100/300/50 policy, though often the difference in premium costs between the two levels is insignificant, so it's worth getting the higher coverage.
-It is also wise for employers to include in their business vehicle insurance coverage for all vehicles used on behalf of the company, not just the ones owned by the company.
+The bare minimum is a 100/300/50 policy.
+But often the difference in premium costs between the two coverage levels is insignificant, so the higher coverage is worth it.
+It is also wise for employers to include in their business vehicle insurance policy coverage for all vehicles used on behalf of the company, not just the ones owned by the company.
 That way, if an employee's insurance coverage ever lapses and an accident occurs, the employer still has a way to cover any liability.

-If you drive a personal vehicle for work but there's no requirement of insurance beyond the state minimum, you should obtain a higher level of coverage and talk to management about being reimbursed for the higher premium, since the company benefits from decreased liability from any accident involving your vehicle.
+For employees – if you drive a personal vehicle for work but there's no requirement of insurance beyond the state minimum, you should obtain a higher level of coverage.
+Talk to management about being reimbursed for the higher premium, since the company benefits from decreased liability from any accident involving your vehicle.

 How to help employees obtain higher auto insurance coverage